 color (string) – Used to specify the color of the line and arrowhead.

-arrows (int or 1D/2D array of floats) – Specify the number of arrows to plot on the Nyquist curve.
+arrows (int or 1D/2D array of floats, optional) – Specify the number of arrows to plot on the Nyquist curve.
 If an integer is passed. that number of equally spaced arrows will be plotted on each of the primary segment and the mirror image.
 If a 1D array is passed, it should consist of a sorted list of floats between 0 and 1, indicating the location along the curve to plot an arrow.
 If a 2D array is passed, the first row will be used to specify arrow locations for the primary curve and the second row will be used for the mirror image.

 warn_nyquist (bool, optional) – If set to ‘False’, turn off warnings about frequencies above Nyquist.